stevearc/overseer.nvim/README.md

       on_reset = function(self, task, soft)
         -- Called when the task is reset to run again end,
-      ---@param status overseer.Status Can be RUNNING (we can set results without completing the task), CANCELED, FAILURE, or SUCCESS
+      ---@return table
+      on_pre_result = function(self, task)
+        -- Called when the task is finalizing.
+        -- Return a map-like table value here to merge it into the task result. end,
       ---@param result table A result table.
-      on_result = function(self, task, status, result)
+      on_result = function(self, task, result)
         -- Called when a component has results to set.
 Usually this is after the command has completed, but certain types of tasks may wish to set a result while still running. end,
       ---@param status overseer.Status Can be CANCELED, FAILURE, or SUCCESS